n8willis/kernall/lettermodel.md

 This is noticeable in a few key spots:

-* The right-side bearing for g is measured from the extremum, rather than from the stem.
-This works for the two-story g, but it inappropriate for the one-story g.
+* The right sidebearing for g is measured from the extremum, rather than from the stem.
+This works for the two-story g, but is inappropriate for the one-story g.
-* The right-side bearing for G is measured from the stem.
+* The right sidebearing for G is measured from the stem.
 This assumes that G has a more-or-less straight spur.
 * The bearings of the capitals are incremented by a fixed amount, which suggests that assumptions are made about the relative stroke size and widths of the capitals with respect to the lower-case glyphs.

+Further afield, the LetterModel method, like Tracy and Frutiger, applies only to upright Roman forms, not to italics.